How to implement the links and title display of the previous and next document pages on the content detail page?

 With this information, we can build user-friendly and informative navigation links.

-To implement the 'Previous' and 'Next' navigation on the content detail page of your security CMS website, you usually just need to modify the corresponding template file of the content detail page.
+To implement the previous and next navigation on the content detail page of your Anqi CMS website, it usually only requires modifying the corresponding template file of the content detail page.

-According to the template agreement of AnQi CMS, the template file of the content detail page is usually located under the theme template you are currently using{模型table}/detail.htmlFor example, if it is an article model, it might bearticle/detail.htmlIf you have a custom detail page template, please find the file you are using.
+According to the template making conventions of Anqi CMS, the template file for the content detail page is usually located under the current theme you are using{模型table}/detail.htmlFor example, if it is an article model, that might bearticle/detail.htmlIf you have a custom detail page template, please find the file you are using.

-Step 2: Insert navigation tags for previous and next articles
+Step two: Insert previous and next navigation tags

-In the detail page template file found, you can add the following code block below the document content area or at any location you find appropriate to display links and titles of the previous and next documents.
+In the detail page template file found, you can add the following code block at the bottom of the document content area or at any appropriate position to display the links and titles of the previous and next documents.

 <nav class="article-navigation">